LinuxAtDuke/ColabRoots-Webserver-Administration-for-Developers-MIRROR/README.md

 That's it!
 All of your packages have the latest patches for your OS.

 _Note:_ Due to the way your VM is configured, you may have trouble installing updates because the GPG key for the "satyr" package is missing.
+I'm working to get this fixed, but for now, just use: `yum update -y --exclude=libreport* --exclude=abrt*`

 ### Repositories ###